Fresh to Dried Herb Converter

 Resinous Herbs

-Herbs with thick, waxy, or needle-like leaves that contain sticky aromatic resins: rosemary, sage, and bay leaves.
-These resins protect volatile oils during drying, which is why resinous herbs use a 2:1 fresh-to-dried ratio instead of the standard 3:1.
-Their dried forms are closer in flavor to their fresh counterparts than any other herb category.
+Herbs with thick, waxy, or needle-like leaves that hold sticky aromatic resins: rosemary, sage, thyme, and oregano.
+Those resins shield the volatile oils during drying, so resinous herbs stay potent dried and follow the standard 3:1 ratio, often needing slightly less than the rule suggests.
+Their dried forms sit closer in character to their fresh counterparts than any other herb group, which is why a heavy hand with dried rosemary or sage can overpower a dish.

 Frequently Asked Questions